MicrosoftDocs/well-architected/well-architected/resiliency/principles.md

 Failure is impossible to avoid in a highly distributed and multi-tenant environment like Azure.

-By anticipating failures, from individual components to entire Azure regions, you can develop a solution in a resilient way to increase reliability.
+By anticipating failures from individual components to entire Azure regions, you can develop a solution in a resilient way to increase reliability.

 ## Observe application health